ujjwalsharma11/ICP-580A1448-2026-REPO/Week1/environment_setup.md

 # Environment Setup

-Tools and libraries used for the machine learning project:
+Tools and libraries used for the machine learning projects:

 - Python
 - Google Colab